 - Weekly career development workshops and activities

-- Academic Career and Methods Mentoring
+- Academic Career, Methods, and Community Engaged Research Mentoring

 - Access to Stanford CTSA support services